shopware/docs/guides/installation/devenv.md

 </Tab>
 </Tabs>

-Afterwards, add the following hook to your shell:
+Afterward, add the following hook to your shell:

 <Tabs>